resource-watch/api-infrastructure/k8s-aws/README.md

 The `boostrap.sh` is a convenience command for getting the cluster up and running, mostly as a way to help get the cluster up to a certain state after creation.
 It will probably not be useful once the cluster is up and running, and day-to-day maintenance of the cluster is needed.

+## Helm

+Parts of this infrastructure setup rely on Helm 3, so you need to install that beforehand.

 ## ALB automatic creation from Ingress objects